Why ‘introvert’ isn’t a dirty word

 I am more confident in having boundaries and asserting myself than I have ever been in the past.
 I spent too many years thinking that there was something wrong with me rather than embracing my temperament and the value of what I can contribute.
 I am now able to manage my energy and my workload in an introvert-friendly way while helping others understand and embrace their introversion too.
 And introversion is a gift.

-Sophie Morris is an introvert coach, mentor and advocate at Quietosophy®.
+Sophie Morris is the UK’s leading expert on introversion in children and teenagers at Quietosophy®.
 Her passion is all things introvert and her mission is to educate people about what introversion really is (and isn’t).

 Sophie supports introverted children, their families and schools with expert coaching, courses and training.
 Introverted children learn how their quiet nature can work for them, so that they can succeed on their own terms – without having to shout.
 Download her free guide for 10 Top Tips to be Heard – Without Having to Shout.